Prenuptial Agreements in New Jersey

 If a party seeks to vacate the prenup, that party must demonstrate that he/she: (i) executed the agreement involuntarily; or (ii) entered into an “unconscionable” agreement because at the time of execution of the agreement, he/she was not provided full and fair disclosure of the earnings, property and financial obligations of the other party; did not voluntarily and expressly waive, in writing, any right to disclosure of the property or financial obligations of the other party beyond the disclosure provided; did not have, or reasonably could not have had, an adequate knowledge of the property or financial obligations of the other party; or did not consult with independent legal counsel and did not voluntarily and expressly waive, in writing, the opportunity to consult with independent legal counsel.

-Einhorn Harris lawyers have experience in both the defense of, and setting aside of, prenup agreements, including agreements drafted by other law firms and lawyers.
+Einhorn Harris prenup lawyers have experience in both the defense of, and setting aside of, prenuptial agreements, including agreements drafted by other law firms and lawyers.

-Discuss your Concerns with a Knowledgeable New Jersey Family Lawyer
+Discuss your Concerns with a Knowledgeable New Jersey Prenup Lawyer

 If you have questions about prenuptial or civil union agreements or need assistance in negotiating a prenuptial agreement under New Jersey law, Einhorn Harris attorneys are prepared to guide you every step of the way.
 While no one enters into marriage thinking of its end, our lawyers know that a divorce or death can have far-ranging effects on our clients’ lives.
 We work diligently to ensure that our clients take the right steps to plan ahead and avoid costly, extended and unpleasant litigation.